Biodiversity and Landscape Management

 A survey of habitat types was conducted in 2014 to produce a baseline of habitat areas using the Biodiversity Index, an online survey and calculation tool developed by University of Northampton.
 We have a written summary of our habitat baseline and a report from a Biodiversity Student Placement.

-We have conducted a number of hedgehog surveys as part of the Hedgehog Friendly Campus programme (no hedgehogs were spotted).
+We have conducted a number of hedgehog surveys as part of the Hedgehog Friendly Campus programme (one hedgehog was spotted!).
 We've also run a two-day BioBlitz event for 26 and 27/03/2022, in collaboration with Peel Park (Salford Ranger Team) and the Wildlife Society.
 The results were submitted to the Greater Manchester Ecology Unit.

 If you see any wildlife on campus, please let us know!
 Email us with the following information: